Print Friendly

 CHAK KECH TIJOXELAB’Exercises

-• Can you translate the following phrases to K’iche’?
+• Translate the following sentences to K’iche’.

 1. I have a pen.